-- o access to examination results affecting the distribution of results to candidates - o the facilitation of the post-results services
+- o access to examination results affecting the distribution of results to candidates - the facilitation of the post-results services

-- WHSG Exams Office has both an Exams Officer and Exams Assistant.
-In the event of the Exams Officer being absent, the Exams Assistant would perform the EO role, overseen by the member of SLT with responsibility for examinations. - In the event of both the Exams Officer and the Exams Assistant being unavailable, the Exams Officer from Nonsuch High School for Girls (NHSG) or Carshalton High School for Girls (CHSG) will oversee the Exam Office function at WHSG.
+- WHSG Exams Office has two Exams Officers.
+In the event of the Exams Officer being absent, the other Exams Officer would be asked to take on additional hours, overseen by the member of SLT with responsibility for examinations. - In the event of both Exams Officers being unavailable, the Exams Officer from Nonsuch High School for Girls (NHSG) or Carshalton High School for Girls (CHSG) will oversee the Exam Office function at WHSG.

-SENCo extended absence at key points in the exam cycle
+SENDCo extended absence at key points in the exam cycle